ian-r-rose/ian-r-rose.github.io/content/articles/transit/bus-bunching-2.md

 ## Stability analysis

-Most stability analyses are centered on answering a central question:
-"Is my equlibrium solution stable with respect to small perturbations?"
+Most stability analyses are centered on answering a central question: is my equilibrium solution stable with respect to small perturbations?
-That is to say, if I have an eqilibrium solution and poke it slightly, does it return to equlibrium, or does that poke keep growing until the solution is no longer anything like the equilibrium one?
+That is to say, if I have an equilibrium solution and poke it slightly, does it return to equilibrium, or does that poke keep growing until the solution is no longer anything like the equilibrium one?
 ![stability](articles/transit/images/stability.png "Illustration of stability") This behavior can be visualized by thinking of a ball balanced on a hill,